Blog

 Customer invoicing

-Successful customer invoicing relies on integrating order data with billing systems to trigger accurate invoices that include all the line items, fees, taxes, and credits owed.
+Successful customer invoicing relies on integrating order data with invoicing systems to trigger accurate invoices that include all the line items, fees, taxes, and credits owed.
 Your billing and invoicing teams should then promptly send these invoices through your customers’ preferred channels, like email and customer portals, to start the clock on your net payment terms and prevent any unwanted payment delays.

 Accounts receivable

 Once invoices are sent, the accounts receivable (AR) stage focuses on collecting and reconciling customer payments.
+Accounts receivable software can help speed up this process by automatically matching receipts to open and outstanding invoices.

 Additionally, AR staff should also monitor aging reports that show past-due invoices.
 Using this data, they can contact customers with overdue payments, with the ultimate goal of decreasing the “days sales outstanding” metric for faster cash flow turnaround.